 - Clinical science

 Asthma is a chronic inflammatory disease of the respiratory system characterized by bronchial hyperresponsiveness, episodic exacerbations (asthma attacks), and reversible airflow obstruction.
-Allergic (extrinsic) asthma usually develops during childhood and is triggered by allergens such as pollen, dust mites, and certain foods.
+Allergic (extrinsic) asthma usually develops in childhood and is triggered by allergens such as pollen, dust mites, and certain foods.
 Nonallergic (environmental or intrinsic) asthma usually develops in patients over the age of forty and can have various triggers, such as cold air, medication (e.g., aspirin), exercise, and viral infection.
-The cardinal symptoms are intermittent dyspnea, coughing, and high-pitched expiratory wheezing.
+The cardinal symptoms of asthma are intermittent dyspnea, coughing, and high-pitched expiratory wheezing.
 Symptoms remit in response to antiasthmatic medication or resolve spontaneously upon removal of the trigger.
 Confirmation of the diagnosis involves pulmonary function tests, allergy tests, and chest x-ray.
-First-line treatment consists of inhaled bronchodilators (e.g., short-acting beta2-agonists) for acute exacerbations and inhaled corticosteroids (e.g., budesonide) for long-term asthma control.
+First-line treatment consists of inhaled bronchodilators (e.g., short-acting beta-2 agonists) for acute exacerbations and inhaled corticosteroids (e.g., budesonide) for long-term asthma control.
 Patients should be taught the correct usage of inhalers for self-medication and measurement of peak expiratory flow (PEF) to self-monitor disease progression and severity.
-Severe asthma exacerbation can be life-threatening and may require immediate emergency treatment and/or hospitalization.
+Severe asthma exacerbation can be life-threatening and may require emergency treatment and/or hospitalization.